Fenstanton: Culture and community

 The village supports two public houses: The Crown and Pipes and the Duchess.
 In 1851 there were eight recorded pubs: The Bell, the Crown, the George, the King William IV, the Rose & Crown, the Royal Oak, the White Horse, Woolpack and the Duchess.

-There is a post office, as well as a primary school, shared with neighbouring Hilton.
+There is a post office, as well as a primary school with an attached pre-school, shared with neighbouring Hilton.